shenwei356/taxonkit/doc/docs/usage.md

-  -r, --miss-rank-repl string          replacement string for missing rank -p, --miss-rank-repl-prefix string   prefix for estimated taxon level (default "unclassified ") -R, --miss-taxid-repl string         replacement string for missing taxid
+  -r, --miss-rank-repl string          replacement string for missing rank -p, --miss-rank-repl-prefix string   prefix for estimated taxon level (default "unclassified ") -R, --miss-taxid-repl string         replacement string for missing taxid -a, --output-ambiguous-result        output one of the ambigous result
       --prefix-S string                prefix for subspecies, used along with flag -P/--add-prefix (default "S__") --prefix-T string                prefix for strain, used along with flag -P/--add-prefix (default "T__") --prefix-c string                prefix for class, used along with flag -P/--add-prefix (default "c__")